Svenito/brew-tools/README.rst

 ::

    ╔╗ ╦═╗╔═╗╦ ╦  ╔╦╗╔═╗╔═╗╦  ╔═╗
    ╠╩╗╠╦╝║╣ ║║║───║ ║ ║║ ║║  ╚═╗
    ╚═╝╩╚═╚═╝╚╩╝   ╩ ╚═╝╚═╝╩═╝╚═╝

 |Build Status| |Documentation Status| |PyPI version|

 A command line utility that offers a set of calculators for home brewers.

    NOTE: All values and calculations are provided as guidelines only.
    Brew-tools should not be used for professional brewing.
 No warranty or guarantee of accuracy is provided on the information provided by this calculator.

 Description
 ===========

 Need to do a quick calculation during your brew day?
-Don't fancy digging through a GUI application, or a web based tool?
+Don’t fancy digging through a GUI application, or a web based tool?
 Prefer to do simple things in a terminal?